Sophia of Nassau: Queen of Sweden and Norway

 Upon the death of her brother-in-law on 18 September 1872, Sophia became queen consort of Sweden and Norway.
 At that time, there was a tense political situation and demands for a republic.
 Oscar was initially not popular, but there were hopes that he would let himself be guided by the advice of Sophia, who was considered politically insightful.
 Also in Norway, there were hopes that Sophia would use her influence on Oscar to introduce a more equal place in the union.
 Sophia was crowned with Oscar in Stockholm in Sweden 12 May and in Trondhjem (now Trondheim) in Norway 18 June 1873.
 In Norway, the couple made a tour around the country in connection to the coronation which has been described as a triumph.

 In 1875, the king and queen made a tour in Europe.
 They first visited Denmark and after this Berlin and then Dresden.
-The visit to King Albert of Saxony and his Queen, Carola of Vasa in Dresden was considered significant, as this meant a symbolic peace between the Bernadotte dynasty and the deposed Vasa dynasty, as Queen Carola was the grand daughter of the deposed king Gustav IV Adolf and let it be known that the past was forgotten.
+The visit to King Albert of Saxony and his Queen, Carola of Vasa in Dresden was considered significant, as this meant a symbolic peace between the Bernadotte dynasty and the deposed Vasa dynasty, as Queen Carola was the granddaughter of the deposed king Gustav IV Adolf and let it be known that the past was forgotten.
 After Dresden, Sophia interrupted the tour for health reasons while Oscar continued to Weimar and Russia.
-Another important event was the uncovering of the statue of Charles XIV John in Kristiania (since 1926 Oslo) on 7 September 1875, which was celebrated with great festivities with invited foreign royalty and military parades and considered a memorable propaganda occasion.
-Another important event as Queen of Norway was the stay at Moss in 1877 with the former Crown Prince Napoleon of France.
+Another important event was the uncovering of the statue of Charles XIV John in Christiania (since 1926 Oslo) on 7 September 1875, which was celebrated with great festivities with invited foreign royalty and military parades and considered a memorable propaganda occasion.
+Another important event as Queen of Norway was the stay at Moss in 1877 with the former Prince Imperial Napoleon of France.

 During the autumns, the royal couples normally stayed at Drottningholm Palace, where they received foreign royal dignitaries and hosted ceremonial parties.
-During the winters, they engaged in representation in both Stockholm and in Kristiania.
+During the winters, they engaged in representation in both Stockholm and in Christiania.
 When visiting Norway, they were met by the border by a separate Norwegian court, who served during their stay there.
 In Norway, her principal ladies-in-waiting were Alette Due and Elise Løvenskiold.
 Sophia was known to dress spectacular at formal occasions, with many jewels, much lace and ornaments and bright colors such as red and blue.
 Oscar II normally spent his summers with his friends at his yacht Drott at Marstrand, while Sophia often spent her summers first at the Ulriksdal Palace, and in later years more often in Norway.
 From 1892 until 1904, she spent her Norwegian summers at Skinnarbøl manor outside Kongsvinger, where she is remembered for her simple life style and generosity toward the local population.
 She was popular in Norway, and described as the queen who had spent the most time in Norway among all the queens during the union Sweden-Norway.